pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 The government of Ergon is an oligarchy, where a council of influential citizens, including Master Artificer Tornas, High Priestess Hara, and Captain Ishara, make decisions for the city's welfare.
 This council ensures that trade routes remain open and prosperous while maintaining good relations with neighboring settlements and nomadic tribes.

-Ergon's economy is primarily centered around trade, as its location within the [[Irasnian Wastes]] makes it a vital stopover point for caravans traversing the harsh desert.
+Ergon's economy is primarily centered around trade, as its location within the [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]] makes it a vital stopover point for caravans traversing the harsh desert.
 The city's skilled artisans are known for their craftsmanship in creating unique goods using materials scavenged from [[Zarinesh's Hand]].
 These items are highly sought after by merchants and collectors throughout the wastes.

 Ergon's oasis plays a crucial role in sustaining the city's economy, as it provides precious water to both its inhabitants and traveling merchants.
 The city has established strict regulations to ensure that the oasis is not over-exploited or polluted.